asimonov/FCND-Estimation-CPP/WRITEUP.md

 Requirements:
 * For each step of the project, the final estimator should be able to successfully meet the performance criteria with the controller provided.
 The estimator's parameters should be properly adjusted to satisfy each of the performance criteria elements.

-The scenarious 6-11 all pass the required metrics for provided controller and implemented estimator.
+The scenarios 6-11 all pass the required metrics for provided controller and implemented estimator.

 #### 2. De-tune your controller to successfully fly the final desired box trajectory with your estimator and realistic sensors